aanyashrivastava/nifty50-volatility-analysis/README.md

 The analysis was conducted using R and published as an interactive HTML report via GitHub Pages.

 ---
+## What This Project Demonstrates

+This project simulates a real-world quantitative research workflow:

+- Financial time series preprocessing
+- Statistical testing of market inefficiencies
+- Volatility modeling using ARCH-family models
+- Diagnostic validation of model assumptions
+- Interpretation of results in a risk management context
 ## Key Findings

 - Daily returns exhibit near-zero linear predictability